 The Company's customer base consists primarily of solar contractors and utilities.
 The Company does not require collateral on its trade receivables.
 For the year ended December 31, 2019, the Company's largest customer and five largest customers constituted 17.2% and 50.1% of total revenues, respectively.
-For 2019, two customers, Blattner Energy Inc. and EDF Renewables, make up 28.7% of revenue and are the only customers constituted 17.7% and 51.6% of total revenue.
-For the six months ended June 30, 2020, the Company's largest customer and five largest customers constituted 17.7% and 51.6% of total revenues, respectively.
-For the six months ended June 30, 2020, two customers, EDF Renewables and Lightsource Renewable Energy US LLC, constituted more than 10% of total revenue.
+For 2019, two customers, Blattner Energy Inc. and EDF Renewables, make up 28.7% of revenue and are the only customers constituting greater than 10% of total revenue.
+For the nine months ended September 30, 2020, the Company's largest customer and five largest customers constituted 14.3% and 45.9% of total revenues, respectively.
+For the nine months ended September 30, 2020, two customers, Lightsource Renewable Energy US LLC and Blattner Energy, Inc., constituted more than 10% of total revenue.
 The loss of any one of the Company's top five customers could have a materially adverse effect on the revenues and profits of the Company.
 Further, the Company's trade accounts receivable are from companies within the solar industry and, as such, the Company is exposed to normal industry credit risks.
-As of December 31, 2019, the Company's largest customer and five largest customer and five largest customers and establishes reserves for such losses.
+As of December 31, 2019, the Company's largest customers and five largest customers constituted 29.5% and 69.0% of trade accounts receivable, respectively.
+The Company continually evaluates its reserves for potential credit losses and establishes reserves for such losses.